-Along Shakespeare Road the buildings are 4 storeys with a setback 5th floor to respond to the immediate context.
-Toward the railway, the central buildings rise to 9-11 Storeys reflecting the wider context of the Guinness Trust Development and emerging context of the approved Somerleyton Road Masterplan.
+A new frontage is created to Shakespeare Road to complete the street scene, with the taller forms towards the railway.
+Along the street, the buildings are 4 storeys with a setback 5th floor to respond to the immediate context.
+Towards the railway, the central buildings rise to 9-11 storeys reflecting the wider context of the Guinness Trust Development and emerging context of the approved Somerleyton Road Masterplan.
 To the north and south, buildings step down to respect the adjacent neighbours.

 The architecture and materiality of the proposals were inspired by the rich history of the site and thorough analysis of the existing context.
 Recessive, brick textured facades respond in colour to the immediate surroundings with metal infill panels and setbacks referencing the railway and coal yard history.

 Detailed analysis, evaluation and an iterative design review has shaped and defined the optimised, sustainable, and inclusive ‘car free’ proposal.
 The same architectural quality and treatment applies to all buildings ensuring the development is truly tenure blind.